sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/5_Express_js/60_Adding_Middlewares.md

 - Almost everything is a middleware (i.e. some specific implementation of the middleware) in Express.
 - A middleware has access to request, respond params.
 Additionally, it has a "next" param that's used to ~~transfer control~~ continue the middleware chain, i.e. the next middleware will be run.

+Note: Middlewares in Express.js can be asynchronous, this is supported by default.
+Simple use the "async await" syntax.

 ## Where do middlewares fit-in in Express
 ![](../../../../assets/60_Adding_Middlewares-image-1.png)